phalcon/documentation/docs/annotations.md

 ```

 ### `load`
 The [Phalcon\Annotations\AnnotationsFactory][annotations-annotationsfactory] also offers the `load` method, which accepts a configuration object.
-This object can be an array or a [Phalcon\Config\Config][config] object, with directives that are used to set up the adapter.
+This object can be an array or a [Phalcon\Config](config.md) object, with directives that are used to set up the adapter.
 The object requires the `adapter` element, as well as the `options` element with the necessary directives.

 ```php
 <?php